-Students will be able to demonstrate a general professional knowledge and skills in the language, technology, creative activity, and business practice of their concentrated field of study.
+Students will be able to demonstrate a general professional entrepreneurship. knowledge and skills in the language, technology, creative activity, and business practice of their concentrated field of VP DLO 6: Pedagogy study.

 Students will be able to demonstrate the ability to critically analyze and solve problems that are characteristic in the study of music.